BangYou01/DY2P/README.md

-# DY2P
+# Dynamic Bottleneck with a Predictable Prior for Image-based Deep Reinforcement Learning (DY2P)

-This repository is the official pytorch implementation of DY2P for the DeepMind control experiments.
+This repository is the official implementation of DY2P.
 Our implementation is based on [SAC+AE](https://github.com/denisyarats/pytorch_sac_ae).

 ## Requirements
-It is simple to install required dependencies by running:
+Required dependencies of this repo can be installed by running:
 ```sh
 conda env create -f environment.yml
 ```